Rallying-Sainz seizes the lead on day three of the Dakar

 Fernando Alonso, the first Formula One world champion to compete in the Dakar, came back strongly from a difficult Monday when he smashed a wheel and suspension and lost more than two and a half hours.

-The Spaniard was fifth fastest in the stage but still two hours and 40 minutes behind Sainz in the overall classification.
+The Spaniard was fifth fastest in the stage but still two hours and 40 minutes behind Sainz and 32nd in the overall classification.

+"Hopefully I can take advantage of the good starting position tomorrow or in the next few days to try something else and be among the first three or hopefully win a stage, which would be magical," he said.

 Khalid al Qassimi of the United Arab Emirates, seventh overall on Monday night, ended his involvement in the rally after crashing and rolling his privately-entered Peugeot.